 Have you seen fun photos of people posing on scenes of sidewalk chart art?
-Chalk photography is all the rage and we are going to show you how you can create fantastic chalk photo art using spray chalk with your kids.
+Chalk photography is all the rage and we are going to show you how you can create easy chalk art using spray chalk with your kids.
 Thanks to Testors for sponsoring this post.

 Did you know that you can SPRAY chalk?!?
 Yes, when you want to make easy chalk drawings, you can skip the regular sidewalk chalk and grab some SPRAY CHALK instead.
 As we showed you in our earlier post about Spray Chalk Fun, Testors has created a brilliant replacement for traditional sidewalk chalk.
 And you can see more details on how to spray chalk an American Flag here.

 Spray chalk is so fun to use and it is perfect for older kids and teenagers who have may think they have outgrown playing with sidewalk chalk.
 And spray chalk creates bright and bold colors which is fantastic for chalk photography.